-Chris Szpojnarowicz Company Secretary
+Chris Szpojnarowicz Company Secretory

-Chris was appointed Company Secretary and Head of Legal in 2013, following General Counset roles at GE, MTV Networks and other multinationals and previously an M&A /corporate and cammercial lawyer at Clifford Chance and Baker McKenzie.
+Chris was appointed Company Secretary and Head of Legal in 2013, following General Counsel roles at GE, MTV Networks and other multinationals and previously an M&A/corporate and commercial lawyer at Clifford Chance and Baker McKenzie.
 Chris uses his general counsel and corporate/commercial legal experience to fuse our corporate and risk governance with our business activity.
-In his way, Chris links his Company Secretary and governance leadership role with that of Head of Legal.
+In this way, Chris links his Company Secretary and governance leadership role with that of Head of Legal.